Paediatric Tonsillectomy

 Bleeding

 A small amount of blood-stained saliva is normal in the first day or two.
 However, fresh red bleeding is not normal and should be treated as an emergency.
-Go to the nearest emergency department if this occurs.
+Go to the nearest emergency department with ENT support if this occurs.
+Dr Phillips will outline your nearest suitable hospital before the surgery.

 Diet